Course - Engineering Modelling - TMM4115

 Description of technical systems and products.
 Modeling as a tool in product development and manufacturing.
 Use of CAD / CAM software for 3D modeling of machine parts and assemblies, technical drawing, simulation of mechanisms, finite element method analysis, and CNC programming.
 Geometric tolerances and analysis of measurement data.
 Programming for mechatronics systems.
 3D printing.

-The candidate shall be able to discuss a technical product with a terminology that is understood by other engineers.
+General competence: The candidate shall be able to discuss a technical product with a terminology that is understood by other engineers.
 The candidate shall know what is expected from a mechanical engineer who will work in the field of product development and manufacturing.

 Learning methods and activities